kjaymiller/kjaymiller.com/content/twitch-embed-live-only.md

 ---
-title: How I Made My Twitch Player Appear on My Site Only When I'm Live
+category: Code
+date: 2020-08-12 11:27:00-07:00
+image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/purple-background-twitch-embed.png
 slug: twitch-player-live-only
-category: Code
 tags: twitch, javascript, KISS
-image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/purple-background-twitch-embed.png
-date: 12 Aug 2020 11:27
+title: How I Made My Twitch Player Appear on My Site Only When I'm Live
 ---

 I wanted to write this to show that the easiest answer can often elude us.